-- " The service adheres to the following requirements for communal water tables: - the basin and toys are washed and sanitised at the end of the day; - staff ensure that no child drinks water from the water table: - the floor and surface areas under and around the water table are dried during and after play.
+- " The basin and toys are washed and sanitised at the end of the day. - " The childminder ensures that no child drinks water from the water table. - " The floor and surface areas under and around the water table are dried during and after play.